Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis

 \subsection{Significance of This Paper}

 The significance of this paper is summarized as follows:

-(1) {\em Proposal of D-MDL and its use for change sign detection.} We introduce a novel notion of D-MDL as an approximation of KL-divergence of change and its differentials.
-We then propose practical algorithms for on-line detection of change signs on the basis of D-MDL.
+(1) {\em Proposal of D-MDL and its use for change sign detection.} We introduce a novel notion of D-MDL as an approximation of the differentials of KL-divergence associated with changes.
+We propose algorithms for on-line change sign detection based on D-MDL.

 (2) {\em Theoretical and empirical justification of D-MDL.} We theoretically justify D-MDL in the hypothesis testing of change detection.
 We consider the hypothesis tests which are equivalent with D-MDL scoring.
 We derive upper bounds on the error probabilities for these tests to show that they converge exponentially to zero as sample size increases.
 The bounds on the error probabilities are used to determine a threshold for raising an alarm with D-MDL.
 We also empirically justify D-MDL using synthetic datasets.
 We demonstrate that D-MDL outperforms existing change detection methods in terms of AUC for detecting the starting point of a gradual change.